anmolkaw234/Stochastic-Processes_Project/README.md

 ## Methodology Steps
 - Data Collection: Gathering historical data from tracking devices, including signal strength, location, and environmental variables.
-- State Definition: Defining discrete states within the Markov Chain model, such as varying levels of signal strength.
+- State Definition: Defining discrete states within the Markov Chain model, such as varying signal strength levels.
 - Transition Probabilities: Calculating the probabilities of transitioning between these states based on the collected data.
 - Range Estimation: Using the Markov Chain to simulate and predict the device’s range under different conditions.

-### We used an example of Wildlife monitoring in which we estimate the effective range of GPS tracking devices used in monitoring wildlife in a national park.
-The park includes diverse environments such as dense forests, open grasslands, and rocky terrain.
+### We used an example of Wildlife monitoring in which we estimated the effective range of GPS tracking devices used in monitoring wildlife in a national park.The park includes diverse environments such as dense forests, open grasslands, and rocky terrain.

+## Data Requirements and Collection
+### Types of Data: